EwilsonS/Evan_Wilson_JavaS1/README.md

     - `Assert`
   - dependency injection - the container provides the instance of the object we are testing
   - retruned Lists are never null when returned from DAO.
-  - :: doulble colon - method reference
+  - :: double colon - method reference

 *`sql injection` attack are prevented by jdbc template, alwasy use **prepared statements***
 `result set` - each returned row obj from the db.